Looking for information about other Dental Topics?

 ▲ Section references – Russell, Meighani

-We start off this section by answering several frequently asked questions.
-Then, following them, we provide more detailed information about how this condition is treated for different age groups.
+We start this section by answering several frequently asked questions about having a mesiodens and what is generally suggested as treatment.
+Then, following those answers, we provide more detailed information about how cases are handled for people of different age groups and are at different stages of dental development.

 Yes, it is an extra front tooth and as such has no place in a person’s dentition (set of teeth).
 Its presence typically interferes with adjacent teeth, especially the central incisors, and prevents them from coming in and/or aligning properly.
 Even if a mesiodens finds a way of erupting, its abnormal size and shape will spoil the appearance of the person’s smile.